 Having a monthly maintenance routine helps you stay on top of those basic tasks that make your home operate efficiently, keep your family safe and reduce costly repairs.

 Dryer and other vents can get plugged by snow and ice, leading to a build-up of deadly carbon monoxide inside your home.
-Check all vents monthly and after every snowstorm.
+As part of your winter monthly maintenance routine, check all vents monthly and after every snowstorm.
 Check your gas and electric meters as well.
 Gently remove snow or ice with a brush, not by banging.
 And don’t use salt, chemicals or hot water.
 If you can’t remove the snow or ice, call your gas company or a plumber.
 In the summer, check that vegetation isn’t blocking vents.

 Smoke and carbon monoxide detectors